Year-end Checklist for Retail Success

 The end of the year is also a good time to update all the information you have on your employees.
 Things as simple as correct addresses, phone numbers and email addresses should be regularly reviewed.
 Payroll information such as salaries and tax deductions help businesses keep track of current employees, properly initiate new hires, and audit and remove former employees.

-Employee records also let businesses review past staffing, plan future needs, and keep a handle on their access to business networks or company information.
+Employee records also give businesses a tool to review past staffing, plan future needs, and keep a handle on their access to business networks or company information.
 Time management and workforce management technology makes many of these processes effortless.

 √ Marketing and Sales